grig23/primetime.en/help/dynamic-ad-insertion/msapi-topics/ms-getting-started/ms-api-query-params.md

 Query parameters tell the manifest server what sort of client sent the request and what that client wants the manifest server to do.
 Some are required and some have specific acceptable formats or values.

-The complete URL consists of the base URL followed by a question mark, then `parameterName=value` arguments, separated by ampersands: `Base URL?name1=value1&name2=value2& . . .&name n=value n`
+The complete URL consists of the base URL followed by a question mark, then `parameterName=value` arguments, separated by ampersands: `Base URL?name1=value1&name2=value2& . . .&name n=value n`.

-## Recognized parameters {#section_072845B7FA94468C8068E9092983C9E6}
+## Recognized parameters {#recognized-parameters}

 The manifest server recognizes the following parameters.
 It processes them or passes them, along with all unrecognized parameters, to the ad server.